 I admit it: I'm a planner, not a doer.
-Consistency is not one of my strengths.

 Now, I love everything about the process of figuring out how I'm going to do something.
 After unraveling that mystery, however, I rarely find myself taking the steps I've painstakingly decided that I should be taking.
 The thrill seems to disappear alongside the mystery.
 I've simply accepted this as being my nature, and many of my productivity decisions boil down to working around this nature.

 Then I amassed a 317-day streak on Wordle, and that got me thinking: What was going on here, exactly?